Jerome-de/Jerome-de/README.md

-- 👋 Hi, I’m JEROME ANAKE
+- **👋 Hi, I'm JEROME!**
-- 👀 I’m interested DATA SCIENCE/MACHINE LEARNING
+-
+- 👩🏻‍💻 DATA SCIENTIST sharing about my journey and learnings in tech.
 - 🌱 I’m currently learning MACHINE LEARNING
+- 👩🏻‍🎓 Studied Computer Science at AIRFORCE INSTITUTE OF TECHNOLOGY, kaduna state, NIGERIA.
 - 💞️ I’m looking to collaborate on machine learning or data analytics related projects
-- 📫 How to reach on whatsapp @08149613457, @JEROME ANAKE
+- 📫 Can reach me on whatsapp-@08149613457 or linkedin-@JEROME ANAKE
-- 😄 Pronouns: HE/HIM
 - ⚡ Fun fact: The term "machine learning" was coined in 1959 by Arthur Samuel, who taught a computer to play checkers and it got so good, it eventually beat him

 <!---
 Jerome-de/Jerome-de is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.